Emergency Medicine Residency Program

 Program Director’s Welcome

 Welcome to the Emergency Medicine (EM) Residency Program at Memorial Healthcare System.
 We’re thrilled you are considering our program for your residency training.
-We may be a new program, but we are not new to the training and education of EM residents.
+While we may be a new program, we are not new to the training and education of EM residents.

 By fostering an environment of curiosity and discovery, you will become a capable, competent, technically proficient, self-actualized and self-confident clinician who puts the care, safety, values and needs of your patients first.
 You will master the skills required to provide safe, high-quality, cost-effective, culturally conscious, patient- and family-centered care, with the goal of improving the health of the community you serve.